xinzhel/learn-nlp-by-code/cmd_interface.md

 # AllenNLP: Analyzing its mysterious allennlp commands and JSON files
-AllenNLP provides an agile experimental tool via only **JSON configuration (or config) files** and its **commands (subcommands)**.
+AllenNLP provides an agile experimental tool via only **JSON configuration (or config) files** like [this one](https://github.com/allenai/allennlp-models/blob/main/training_config/classification/basic_stanford_sentiment_treebank.jsonnet) and its **commands (subcommands)**.
 However, as a programmer, I am not happy when many implementations are unknown.

 Therefore, to ensure I have clearly analyzed the mysteries behind allennlp commands and JSON files in this post, I set two practical goals:
 1. use customized python script rather than `AllenNLP` commands and subcommands: To achieve this, I need to explore: **How `AllenNLP` commands and subcommands work (i.e., `allennlp train ...` for training)?**.
 At the end, [this simple, more transparent python script](https://github.com/xinzhel/allennlp-code-analysis/blob/master/scripts/main_clean_train.py) is generated to achieve the same behaviour of `allennlp train` command.